Slurm Introduction#

-This page serves as an overview of user commands provided by SLURM and how users should use SLURM in order to run jobs on Levante.
-A concise cheat sheet for SLURM can be downloaded here.
-A comparison of commands for different job scheduling systems can be found here.
+This page serves as an overview of user commands provided by Slurm and how users should use Slurm in order to run jobs on Levante.
+A concise cheat sheet for Slurm can be downloaded here.

-• salloc request interactive jobs/allocations.
+• salloc: request an (interactive) job allocation.
 When the job starts, a shell (or other program specified on the command line) is started on the allocated node.
 The allocation is released when the user exits the shell or cancels the job.

-• scontrol (primarily used by the administrators) provides some functionality for the users to manage jobs or get some information about the system configuration such as nodes, partitions, jobs, and configurations.
+• scontrol: (primarily used by the administrators) useful to manage job settings or get some information about the system entities such as nodes, partitions, jobs, and configurations.

-• sstat query near-realtime status information related to CPU, task, node, RSS and virtual memory for a running job.
+• sstat: query near-realtime status information about e.g. CPU and memory usage for a running job.

-• sacctmgr (primarily used by the administrators) query information about accounts and other accounting information.
+• sacctmgr: (primarily used by the administrators) query account information.

-A job allocation, which is a set of computing resources (nodes or cores) assigned to a user’s request for a specified amount of time, can be created using the SLURM salloc, sbatch or srun commands.
+A job allocation, which is a set of computing resources (nodes, cores, and/or GPUs) assigned to a user’s request for a specified amount of time, can be created using the Slurm salloc, sbatch or srun commands.
 The salloc and sbatch commands make resource allocations only.
-The srun command launches parallel tasks and implicitly create a resource allocation if not started within one.
+The srun command launches parallel tasks, hence it replaces mpirun and mpiexec in Slurm installations, and implicitly creates a resource allocation if not started within one.
+Also, srun distributes tasks across allocated resources and binds individual tasks to cores and GPUs.

-The usual way to allocate resources and execute a job on Levante is to write a batch script and submit it to SLURM with the sbatch command.
-The batch script is a shell script consisting of two parts: resources requests and job steps.
-Resources requests are specifications for number of nodes needed to execute the job, time duration of the job etc. Job steps are user’s tasks that must be executed.
-The resources request and other SLURM submission options are prefixed by #SBATCH directives and must precede any executable commands in the batch script.
+The most common way to allocate resources and execute a job on Levante is to write a batch script and submit it to Slurm with the sbatch command.
+The batch script is a shell script consisting of two parts: resource requests and job steps.
+Resource requests are specifications for number of nodes needed to execute the job, time duration of the job etc. Job steps are user-defined tasks to be executed using those resources.
+The resource request and other Slurm submission options are prefixed by #SBATCH directives and must precede any executable commands in the batch script.
 For example:

 #!/bin/bash